LYK-love/LYK-love.github.io/source/_posts/Software Testing.md

 * Are you building it “right”?
 * Are you building the “right” thing?

-You can find more detailed information in  *Automated Testing* if you want to apply these technologies in read-world development
+For more information, please read *Automatic Testing*

 <!--more-->